TartanLlama/tartanllama.github.io/_posts/2016-12-12-if-constexpr.md

 }
 {% endhighlight %}

+One last point of interest is that you need to be sure to look after your `else` blocks.
+In runtime code, it's pretty common to write this:

+{% highlight cpp %}
+int foo() {
+    if (condition())
+        return 1;

+    // No else block, just an unconditional return
+    return 2;
+}
+{% endhighlight %}

+The above pattern does not work with `if constexpr` in some cases.
+Consider a modified version of our original example:

+{% highlight cpp %}
+template <typename T>
+auto get_value(T t) {
+    if constexpr (std::is_pointer_v<T>)
+        return *t;

+    return t;
+}
+{% endhighlight %}

+The above code will not compile, if `T` is a pointer, because the second return statement will not be discarded, so there will be two return statements which return objects with different types.

 -------

-And we're done!
+We're done!
 If you want to try out `constexpr if`, it is currently supported in [Clang 3.9](http://clang.llvm.org/cxx_status.html) and [GCC 7](https://gcc.gnu.org/projects/cxx-status.html).
 I think that this feature will clean up generic programming significantly and should make anyone decrying the lack of new C++17 features think twice.

 -------